Exploring Low-Dimensional Subspaces in Diffusion Models for Controllable Image Editing: Experiments

-For fair comparison, we evaluate the methods on randomly selected images without cherry-picking for methods having strong edit ability in \Cref{fig:compare}.
+Moreover, we visualize the editing results on non-cherry-picked images in \Cref{fig:compare}.
 The detailed evaluation settings are provided in \Cref{subsec:compare_set}.

-\paragraph{Benefits of Our Method.} Based upon the qualitative and quantitative comparisons, our method shows several clear advantages that we summarize as follows. \begin{itemize}[leftmargin=*] \item \textbf{Superior local edit ability with one-step edit.} \Cref{tab:compare} shows LOCO Edit achieves the best Local Edit Success Rate.
+\paragraph{Benefits of Our Method.} Based upon the qualitative and quantitative comparisons, our method shows several clear advantages that we summarize as follows.

+\begin{itemize}[leftmargin=*] \item \textbf{Superior local edit ability with one-step edit.} \Cref{tab:compare} shows LOCO Edit achieves the best Local Edit Success Rate.
 Such local edit ability only requires one-step edit at a specific time $t$.
-For LPIPS and SSIM, our method performs better than global edit methods but worse than BlendedDiffusion.
-However, BlendedDiffusion sometimes fails the edit within the masks (as visualized in Figure F, rows 1, 3, 4, and 5).
-Other methods like NoiseCLR find semantic direction more globally, such as style and race, leading to worse performance in Local Edit Success Rate, LPIPS, and SSIM for localized edits. \item \textbf{Transferability and efficiency.} First, LOCO Edit requires less learning time than most of the other methods and requires learning only for a single time step with a single image.
+For LPIPS and SSIM, our method performs better than most methods but worse than BlendedDiffusion.
+However, BlendedDiffusion sometimes fails the edit within the masks (as visualized in \Cref{fig:compare}, rows 1, 3, 4, and 5).
+Other methods find semantic direction more globally, leading to worse performance in Local Edit Success Rate, LPIPS, and SSIM for localized edits. \item \textbf{Transferability and efficiency.} First, LOCO Edit requires less learning time than most of the other methods and requires learning only for a single time step with a single image.
 Moreover, LOCO Edit is highly transferable, having the highest Transfer Success Rate in Table A. In contrast, BlendedDiffusion cannot transfer and requires optimization for each individual image.
 NoiseCLR has the second-best yet lower transfer success rate, while other methods exhibit worse transferability. \item \textbf{Theoretically-grounded and supervision-free.} LOCO Edit is theoretically grounded.
-Besides, it is supervision-free, thus integrating no biases from other modules such as CLIP \cite{clip}. \cite{tong2024eyes} shows CLIP sometimes can't capture detailed semantics such as color.
+Besides, it is supervision-free, thus integrating no biases from other modules such as CLIP~\autocite{clip}.~\autocite{tong2024eyes} shows CLIP sometimes can't capture detailed semantics such as color.
 We can observe failures in capturing detailed semantics for methods that utilize CLIP guidance such as BlendedDiffusion and Asyrp in \Cref{fig:compare}, where there are no edits or wrong edits. \end{itemize}